Power Trends 2025 — Navigating the Future of New York’s Electric Grid

 Cross-Border Power Flows

-In 2024, New York imported ≈38,785 GWh.
-Key projects like Champlain Hudson Power Express (CHPE) are vital for maintaining regional reliability.
+In 2024, New York imported nearly 38,785 GWh — much of it from Canada.
+Projects like the Champlain Hudson Power Express (CHPE) are key to balancing regional supply and demand.

 Conclusion